alissiawells/Heresy/README.md

 # Heresy

-Those who can’t get used to absence of generics will commit heresy unless Go2 is released.
+Those who can’t get used to the absence of generics will commit heresy unless Go2 is released.

 JSON sanitizer removes personally identifiable information from dataset: